 “This public commitment builds upon our ongoing dialogue with our First Nations and Métis partners,” said CEO Scott Livingstone.
 “While we have accomplished many things working together, we also realize that more work needs to be done to create a health care system that adheres to our organizational values and that continues to put patients and families at the centre of everything we do.”

-To help monitor progress on goals set out in the commitment, the SHA will establish an Implementation Working Group, which will report back to SHA senior leadership and to the community on progress made toward achieving those goals.
+To help monitor progress on goals set out in the commitment, the SHA established an Implementation Working Group, which reports back to SHA senior leadership and to the community on progress made toward achieving those goals.